Pavel-Durov/blog/src/sdk-dx/README.md

 Most of the time we talk bout backward compatibility, as when we have newer versions of something we naturally expect it to work with previous versions.
 But we also expect older versions to work with newer ones, so most of the time we actually speaking of full compatibility.
+If we shipped the V2 function as V1, we would have fully compatible software.

 ## Summary